 Transcatheter Aortic Valve Replacement (TAVR) is a valuable option for patients with severe aortic stenosis who are not candidates for open-heart surgical Aortic Valve Replacement (AVR).
-The Maine Medical Center Cardiovascular Institute is the only hospital performing this procedure in the state.
+Maine Medical Center Cardiovascular Institute was the first hospital in the state to perform this procedure.

 In TAVR, a new valve is implanted inside the patient's own narrowed valve.
 As a result, blood flow through the heart and body increases.

-Physician referral to the Maine Heart Valve Center is required, but the Center Coordinator is available to answer questions from patients.
+Physician referrals are required, but the program coordinator is available to answer questions from patients.
+Contact: Advanced Valve Program Coordinator at (207) 662-3408.